-As the Torah developed, YHWH allowed certain Hebrew TITLES to be used to designate Him, even though other cultures used these terms for their gods.
+Anyway, as the Torah developed, YHWH allowed certain Hebrew TITLES to be used to designate Him, even though other cultures used these terms for their gods.
 These secondary appelations are El, Eloah, Elohim, El-Shaddai, Adon/Adonai, etc. These titles get a pass ONLY because YHWH directly gave permission.
-YHWH said He accepts no substitutes: I am YHWH, that is My Name and I will not give my glory to another nor my praise to idols, says Isaiah 42:9-10.
+YHWH said He accepts no substitutes: "I am YHWH, that is My Name and I will not give my glory to another nor my praise to idols," (Isaiah 42:9-10).

 Moving on, after the return from Babylon, the synagogue system began to be set up.
 Sometime after Ezra but before Y'shua the rabbis decided to ban the use of the Name in the Temple, but allowed it locally.
 When the Temple was destroyed, the ban became universal.

 In the case of the ban, the rabbis looked at an incident in Leviticus where someone was struck dead for CURSING in the name of YHWH.
 Cursing is clearly a violation of the commandments.
-The rabbis then reasoned if you don't SPEAK the name you can't CURSE in it.
+The rabbis then reasoned if you don't SPEAK the name, you can't CURSE in it.

-But they began changing the text and they ADMIT it.
+But ... they began changing the text and they ADMIT it.
 They changed many references to YHWH into Adonai (134 in all, and they tell us where they did it, an honesty not shared by their Christian counterparts when they changed their texts).
 And after those changes, they decided to POINT (add vowels) to all the words in the Torah and MISLEAD their readers on how to pronounce the Name.
 Again, they SAY they did this.
 And so, they took the four letters of YHWH (yodh-hey-waw-hey) and ADDED vowels for "adonai" to throw the reader off.
 The result:

-YAY-HOE-VAH (the sixth letter was originally a W but later sound changed to a V).
+YAY-HOE-VAH (the sixth letter was originally a "W" but later sound changed to a V).

 Isn't it interesting then that Christians would defend this Jewish practice but call them wrong on everything else?
 Interesting what happens due to political expediency...

 Because of these things, the use of JEHOVAH is a mistake masquerading as piety.
-JWs think they are being more righteous than others because they know "God" needs a name and they provide it.
-But actually, they are WORSE off because most know "God" is not a name anyway, yet the JWs are substuting JEHOVAH for YHWH.
+Jehovahs Witnesses believe they are being more righteous than others because they know "God" needs a name and they provide it.
+But actually, they are WORSE off because most know "God" is not a name anyway; rather a mere title, yet the JWs are substituting JEHOVAH for YHWH.